Dialectical behavior therapy: DBT as a treatment for CPTSD

 For example, a regimen which combined PE and DBT would include teaching mindfulness skills and distress tolerance skills, then implementing PE.
 The individual with the disorder would then be taught acceptance of a trauma's occurrence and how it may continue to affect them throughout their lives.
-Participants in clinical trials such as these exhibited a decrease in symptoms, and throughout the 12-week trial, no self-injurious or suicidal behaviors were reported.
+Participants in clinical trials of this DBT PE regimen exhibited a decrease in symptoms, and throughout the 12-week trial, no self-injurious or suicidal behaviors were reported.
+Later trials similarly show increased effectiveness versus DBT.

 Another argument which supports the use of DBT as a treatment for trauma hinges upon PTSD symptoms such as emotion regulation and distress.
 Some PTSD treatments such as exposure therapy may not be suitable for individuals whose distress tolerance and/or emotion regulation is low.
 Biosocial theory posits that emotion dysregulation is caused by an individual's heightened emotional sensitivity combined with environmental factors (such as invalidation of emotions, continued abuse/trauma), and tendency to ruminate (repeatedly think about a negative event and how the outcome could have been changed).

 An individual who has these features is likely to use maladaptive coping behaviors.
 DBT can be appropriate in these cases because it teaches appropriate coping skills and allows the individuals to develop some degree of self-sufficiency.
 The first three modules of DBT increase distress tolerance and emotion regulation skills in the individual, paving the way for work on symptoms such as intrusions, self-esteem deficiency, and interpersonal relations.

 Noteworthy is that DBT has often been modified based on the population being treated.
 For example, in veteran populations DBT is modified to include exposure exercises and accommodate the presence of traumatic brain injury (TBI), and insurance coverage (i.e. shortening treatment).
 Populations with comorbid BPD may need to spend longer in the "Establishing Safety" phase.
 In adolescent populations, the skills training aspect of DBT has elicited significant improvement in emotion regulation and ability to express emotion appropriately.
 In populations with comorbid substance use, adaptations may be made on a case-by-case basis.

 For example, a provider may wish to incorporate elements of motivational interviewing (psychotherapy which uses empowerment to inspire behavior change).
 The degree of substance use should also be considered.
 For some individuals, substance use is the only coping behavior they know, and as such the provider may seek to implement skills training before targeting substance reduction.
 Inversely, a client's substance use may be interfering with attendance or other treatment compliance and the provider may choose to address the substance use before implementing DBT for the trauma.